 Amul has a well-planned and executed logistics and supply chain model.
-Amul's low cost-cost pricing strategy that was affordable by any income group was one of the main reasons for Amul's success.
-Amul’s tagline- ‘The taste of India’. banished the notion that bread and butter are a staple of only the British breakfast and pulled nationalism in.
+Amul's low-cost pricing strategy, which was affordable by any income group, was one of the main reasons for its success.
+Amul’s tagline- ‘The taste of India’, banished the notion that bread and butter are a staple of only the British breakfast and brought nationalism into it.

 What is the market share of Amul?